joel99/parallel_final/static/milestone.md

 - 4/12:
   - 🔴 Provide a serial CPU C++ and pytorch (python with C++ bindings)     implementation of the V1 algorithm.
 (Completed)
   - 🔴 Analyze sequential algorithm and determine multiple parallel appraoches to the Wordle solver.
 (Completed)
-  - 🔵 Add naive OpenMP parallelism on guess and candidate loops.
-(In Progress)
+  - 🔴 Add naive OpenMP parallelism on guess and candidate loops.
+(Completed)
   - 🔴 Provide test-bank evaluator and profile the two implementations on 5-letter wordle.
 (Completed)
 - 4/15 (4/16 milestone report)
   - 🔵 Implement and profile guess level and candidate level parallelism while optimizing for memory locality and minimizing scatter reduce contention.
 (In Progress)